 How long have you worked at UOW?

-I have been at UOW for about seven years, initially working as a casual research assistant periodically while completing my PhD at the University of Technology Sydney.
+I have been at UOW for about eight years, initially working as a casual research assistant periodically while completing my PhD at the University of Technology Sydney.
 In 2016 I began full-time work with the Australian National Centre for Ocean Resources and Security (ANCORS) as a Vice-Chancellor’s Post-doctoral Research Fellow.

 What’s your/your team’s role at the University?

 I am working on research into the ‘Blue Economy’– which is essentially a sustainable development model for the oceans.

 What’s the most rewarding part of your job?

 ANCORS and UOW more broadly provide an incredibly collegial and supportive research environment.
 My methodologies generally involve interview based qualitative research and these interviews are definitely another favourite aspect of my work.

 Like most ANCORS staff I am involved in projects and collaborations which involve working across multiple time zones and countries which can sometimes create logistical challenges.